KentenRoth/100DaysOfCode/README.md

 Tonight I got a lot more time than expected.
 I moved further into the course I have been working on, and spent some extra time learning about "this."
 I have to say that I do not fully understand the "this" keyword, but I will do some reading tonight while I lay in bed.
 I want to get a better grip on understanding it because I know it will be important when I get into more complex JavaScript stuff.
 Also, I got to the part of using React to pass state from the child to the parent component.
 I knew how to do this, but needed a refresher.

 ---

+Day 2

+Tonight again I was facing many computer issues.
+I did not shut my computer down last night, but I just left it in sleep mode.
+I have started to notice that when I skip the full shutdown process, I experience more issues.
+I worked on getting the API keys I would need for the course, and also getting the keys into a .env file.
+I ran into some issues getting that to work as expected, so I jumped on StackOverflow and got the problem solved.
+I hope to get a lot more time tomorrow night, and hopefully, my computer is up to the task.
+I think buying a new computer is going to be moved to the top of my todo list for the new year.

+---